-The combined circuit was rated highest for ease of fabrication (5) because it simply adds the four load cells together using the combinatory, making the circuit design very organized.
-The current circuit was given a 4 because although it is already fabricated, the wires detach from the Arduino board and the overall fabrication was done somewhat poorly.
-The quadruple circuit was given a score of 3 because it would require fabricating four separate circuits, which would complicate the code design for all four load cells.
+The combined circuit was rated highest for ease of fabrication (5) because it simply adds the four load cells together using the combinator, and this organizes the circuit well.
+The current circuit was given a 4 because although it is already fabricated, it is not very organized.
+The wires fall out from the Arduino, and the overall fabrication was done somewhat poorly.
+The quadruple circuit was given a score of 3 because it would require fabricating four separate circuits, and this would also be complicated when it came to writing the code for all four.